zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/16-OANet.md

 ## Five questions about this paper:

 ### 1. [Problem Definition / Motivation] What problem is this paper trying to solve?
+Traditionally, in panoptic segmentation algorithms, the instance and stuff segmentation blocks are independent without any feature sharing.
+This results in apparent **computational overhead**.

+At the merging period, without the context information between the stuff and thing, the merge process will face the challenge of **overlapping relationships** between instances and stuff.

 ### 2. [Contribution / Method] What's new in this paper? / How does this paper solve the above problems?